 If you have a severe allergic reaction (anaphylaxis) including breathlessness, lip or tongue swelling, call 999 immediately.

 Ramipril may not be suitable for everyone.
-That’s why at UK Meds we offer a Consultation where you will be asked to complete a health questionnaire to check that ramipril is suitable for you.
+That’s why at EU Meds we offer a Consultation where you will be asked to complete a health questionnaire to check that ramipril is suitable for you.
 Tell your prescriber if you:

 - Have ever had an allergic reaction to a medication